Isaiah 58, 6-9a

 Gracious God who sent your only Son to serve and take action in the world to transform the injustice of poverty, suffering and disease.
 Help us to take Christ’s lead and follow him in action supporting Christian Aid so that this Advent the light of your presence may be known in the world.
 Amen

-Emma Perry is a student at Westminster College, Cambridge
+Emma Perry is a former student of Westminster College, Cambridge.